-In collaboration with private consultants and RECGs, newly established peer to peer groups are designing and running local trials that demonstrate the application of innovation at the local level; in actual field situations on their terms.
-These local trials better meet producer needs in many ways; including providing a technological development element and instilling confidence in alternative products and innovative practice.
+In collaboration with private consultants and REWGs, newly established Peer-to-Peer groups are designing and running local trials that demonstrate the application of innovation at the local level; in actual field situations on their terms.
+These local trials better meet producer needs in many ways; including providing a technological development element (see Table 15) and instilling confidence in alternative products and innovative practice.
 This approach is leading to clear changes in attitude and mind-set.
-Learnings are reaching a wider audience than traditional methods due to linkages between P2P groups and RECGs, potentially affecting more broad-scale practice change.
+Learnings are reaching a wider audience than traditional methods due to linkages between P2P groups and REWGs, potentially affecting more broad-scale practice change.

-12.5 FLEXIBLE FUNDED PROJECTS
+12.7 PEER TO PEER FUNDED PROJECTS

-Following prioritisation and consideration by the RECG, the following projects were allocated flexible funding during Rounds 1 and 2.
+Following prioritisation and consideration by the REWG, the following projects were allocated peer to peer (P2P) funding during Round 1 and 2.

-Table 8.
-Cape York Flexible Funded Projects - Round 1 and 2
+Table 14.
+Wet Tropics Peer to Peer Funded Projects - Round 1 and 2